Scholarship

 Thanks for visiting his site.

 I am a doctoral researcher in “The Sentimental in Literature, Culture, and Politics,” at the University of Erlangen–Nuremberg.
 I work in the chair of Heike Paul and teach courses in English and American Studies.
-I am interested in critical theory, poetry, nineteenth-century literature, and race and nation in North America.
+I am interested in critical theory, poetry, nineteenth-century literature, and race, nation, and ideology in North America.

-My dissertation—“American Malleability: Aesthetics and Politics of Change in Nineteenth-Century U.S. Literature”—analyzes what I term “malleability” in U.S. literature, from 1820–1870.
-I emphasize engagements with the human, the colony, and debates over who and what can be changed.
-The project traces three primary tendencies: the liberal-reform, the radical-critical, and the nihilist avant-garde.
+My dissertation—“American Malleability: Aesthetics and Politics of Change in U.S. Literature and Print, 1820–1870”—analyzes what I term “malleability” in new forms of print beginning in the 1820s.
+I emphasize the history of theories of the human, the colony, and debates over who and what can be changed.
+The project argues for three new tendencies of print: the liberal-reform, the radical-critical, and the nihilist avant-garde.
 Authors considered include, among others, Margaret Fuller, Frederick Douglass, Herman Melville, William Apess, Frances Harper, John Rollin Ridge, and Emily Dickinson.

 I am inspired especially by historicist and poststructuralist scholarship with an eye toward the relations between discourse, affect, and the flesh—including the work of Hortense Spillers, Michel Foucault, and Lauren Berlant.